-The QI Committee ("QIC") and MVP's Board of Directors oversee the QI Program.
-The QIC is chaired by the MVP Chief Medical Officer and includes community physicians from various specialties who represent the different Participating Providers and Participating Provider Groups in MVP's Network.
-Participating Providers interested in participating in QIC are invited to contact the MVP Senior Leader, QI Accreditation and Regulatory Compliance in the QI Department at 1-585-327-2311.
+The Quality Improvement Committee (QIC) and MVP's Board of Directors oversee the QI Program.
+The QIC is chaired by the MVP Chief Medical Officer and includes community physicians from various specialties who represent the different Participating Providers and Participating Provider Groups in MVP's Provider Network.
+Participating Providers interested in participating in QIC are invited to contact the MVP Senior Leader, Accreditation and Regulatory Compliance, in the Customer Engagement Department at 1-585-327-2311.

 The QI Program is evaluated annually, and the report is sent to the QIC and Board of Directors for approval.
-For a copy of the Executive Summary of the annual evaluation, call the MVP Customer Care number on the Member ID card.
+For a copy of the Executive Summary of the annual evaluation, call MVP's Senior Leader, Accreditation and QI Regulatory Compliance, in the Customer Engagement Department at 1-585-327-2311.

-Members and Participating Providers may participate in the development, implementation, and evaluation of the QI Program.
-MVP invites Participating Providers to comment on its QI process via the website or by calling Customer Care.
+MVP Members and Participating Providers may participate in the development, implementation, and evaluation of the QI Program.
+MVP invites both members and Participating Providers to comment on its QI process via the MVP website or by calling Customer Care.